 Travel insurance varies considerably: travellers should be advised to investigate different providers, to ensure that they have adequate medical insurance to cover emergency repatriation, and ideally the maximum amount of coverage for potential medical, surgical and dental costs.

 Illness on return

-See separate article Diagnosing The Tropical Traveller.
+See the separate Diagnosing The Tropical Traveller article.

 Infectious disease epidemiology, drug resistance patterns and political situations change rapidly.
 It is essential that those intending to travel have access to up-to-date advice.
 Sources include: